GemWallet/gemwallet-website/docs/api/reference.md

 All the endpoints that extend the `BaseTransactionRequest` interface also have the following fields in their request.

 - `fee`: Integer amount of XRP, in drops, to be destroyed as a cost for distributing this transaction to the network.
+  - Some transaction types have different minimum requirements.
+  - More technical details about the drops can be found [here](https://xrpl.org/currency-formats.html#xrp-amounts).
 - `sequence`: The sequence number of the account sending the transaction.
+  - A transaction is only valid if the Sequence number is exactly 1 greater than the previous transaction from the same account.
+  - The special case 0 means the transaction is using a Ticket instead.
 - `accountTxnID`: Hash value identifying another transaction.
+  - If provided, this transaction is only valid if the sending account's previously-sent transaction matches the provided hash.
 - `lastLedgerSequence`: Highest ledger index this transaction can appear in.
+  - Specifying this field places a strict upper limit on how long the transaction can wait to be validated or rejected.
 - `memos`: Additional arbitrary information used to identify this transaction.
+  - Each attribute of each memo must be hex encoded.
+  - More technical details about the memos can be found [here](https://xrpl.org/transaction-common-fields.html#memos-field).
 - `signers`: Array of objects that represent a multi-signature which authorizes this transaction.
+  - More technical details about the signers can be found [here](https://xrpl.org/transaction-common-fields.html#signers-field).
 - `sourceTag`: Arbitrary integer used to identify the reason for this payment, or a sender on whose behalf this transaction is made.
+  - Conventionally, a refund should specify the initial payment's SourceTag as the refund payment's DestinationTag.
 - `signingPubKey`: Hex representation of the public key that corresponds to the private key used to sign this transaction.
+  - If an empty string, indicates a multi-signature is present in the Signers field instead.
 - `ticketSequence`: The sequence number of the ticket to use in place of a Sequence number.
+  - If this is provided, Sequence must be 0.
+  - Cannot be used with AccountTxnID.
 - `txnSignature`: The signature that verifies this transaction as originating from the account it says it is from.

 ```typescript